ler.lens_galaxy_population.optical_depth

 >>> gamma = od.density_profile_slope(size=100)

-property external_shear[source]
+property external_shear1[source]

-External shear sampler object.
+External shear sampler object (component 1).

 Returns a FunctionConditioning object with methods:

-• rvs(size): Sample shear components (gamma1, gamma2)
+• rvs(size): Sample shear component 1 (gamma1)

-• pdf(gamma1, gamma2): Get probability density
+• pdf(gamma1): Get probability density

 Returns:

-Sampler object for external shear.
+Sampler object for external shear (component 1).

 Examples